 I would love to watch a college match here because of all the risk/reward options available throughout the course.
 It has to produce some exciting matches because of how it’s set up.

 The course was in very nice shape all around.
 The tee boxes were excellent and the fairways were lush with a good overseed.
 The rough is left tight and dormant bermuda in the winter for that cool gold contrast around the dark green fairways.
 The lines and contours were very clean throughout the course.
-Bunkers had very soft beach sand.
+The bunkers had very soft beach sand.
 The greens were great.
 They rolled at medium speeds and were very true/smooth.

 Based on what I played this week, Sewailo belongs in the conversation with Tucson’s best courses.
 It doesn’t quite have the spectacular views and scenery as the courses up in the mountains, but the layout offers something different and dramatic in its own way.
 I would easily recommend it.